The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 When you consider the other factors including reduced absorption of iodine by hormones and the interference of iodine once its ingested, it should be feasible that some patients simply don't get enough iodine despite living in replete areas.

 You can see a list of other factors that contribute to an increase in iodine deficiency in patients below:

 - Inadequate intake of sea vegetables or iodinated salt (this is the primary source of iodine in our diets)

 - History of recent pregnancy or history of multiple pregnancies (pregnancy causes an increase in demand and utilization of iodine in the body for the developing child)

-- Recent history or current history of breast feeding/lactation (results in an increased in demand and utilization of iodine in the body) (16)
+- Recent history or current history of breastfeeding/lactation (results in an increase in demand and utilization of iodine in the body) (17)

-- Selenium deficiency ---> Makes iodine deficiency worse (Selenium deficiency makes iodine deficiency worse and exacerbates the symptoms of iodine deficiency by reducing peripheral conversion of T4 to T3 and by increasing free radical formation in the thyroid gland) (17)
+- Selenium deficiency ---> Makes iodine deficiency worse (Selenium deficiency makes iodine deficiency worse and exacerbates the symptoms of iodine deficiency by reducing the peripheral conversion of T4 to T3 and by increasing free radical formation in the thyroid gland) (18)

 - High estrogen levels (Estrogen inhibits iodine absorption while testosterone increases iodine absorption - patients with insulin resistance often have high estrogen levels and low testosterone levels leading to reduced absorption of iodine)

 The good news is that replacing iodine levels in patients who have suboptimal or even deficient iodine levels results in rapid reversal of many of the symptoms listed above.

 And this is where supplementing with iodine can be particularly helpful - in the reduction of those symptoms.